root-project/jsroot/docs/JSROOT.md

 ## JSROOT API

-JSROOT consists of several libraries (.js files).
-They are all provided in the ROOT repository and are available in the 'etc/http/scripts/' subfolder.
+JSROOT can be downloaded from <https://github.com/linev/jsroot>.

-Only the central classes and functions will be documented here.
+It also provided with each ROOT distribution in `etc/http/scripts/` subfolder.

-Many different examples of JSROOT API usage can be found on [JSROOT API](https://root.cern.ch/js/latest/api.htm) page
+Many different examples of JSROOT API usage can be found on [JSROOT API examples](https://root.cern.ch/js/latest/api.htm) page.

 ### Scripts loading

 Before JSROOT can be used, all appropriate scripts should be loaded.
-Any HTML pages where JSROOT is used should include the JSRootCore.js script.
+HTML pages where JSROOT is used should include the JSRootCore.js script.
 The `<head>` section of the HTML page should have the following line:

     <script type="text/javascript" src="https://root.cern.ch/js/latest/scripts/JSRootCore.js?2d"></script>